fmicompbio/intermediate_ggplot2/README.md

-## Advanced ggplot2 workshop
+## Intermediate ggplot2 workshop

-This repository contains material for a workshop on advanced ggplot2 topics.
+This repository contains material for a workshop on `ggplot2` topics that go a bit beyond the basic plots.